ITManagerCOH/security-policies/README.md

 Yes!
 Feel free to be inspired by GEOGO's internal security policies for use in your own organization.
 These policies are available under CC0-1.0.

-##Acknowledgement
+## Acknowledgement

 This policy set are directly inferred from Tailgate's Security policy.
-Thanks to all members of Tailgate Security team for putting out the complex clauses in simple terms.
+Thanks to Tailgate Security team for putting out the complex clauses in simple terms and publish it under Creative Commons license.

 ## Contributing